depo-egy/Django-auth-project/README.md

 This project shows how to use the django auth system and how to make social login

-In Welcome app: I use the "User" Model
+In Welcome app: I use the "User" Model <br>
 In Accounts app: I use a custom user model => "AbstractUser"